Healthdirect Free Australian health advice you can count on.

 What are the types of ultrasound scans?

-The common types of ultrasound scan are:
+Common types of ultrasound scan include:

 • Doppler ultrasound, which monitors blood flow in the major arteries and veins